From April 30 until September 25

 Special day where you can bring your dog:

-The dogs must of course be on a leash and you must remember to pick up!
+The dogs must of course be on a leash and you must remember to pick up after your dog!

-There are several picnic areas. two of them with grill.
+There are several picnic areas.
+Two of them are with grill.
 Open the map and see the picnic areas.

 You will find toilets by the shop and the Café Klokkeblomst.
 Two of these are disabled toilets.